 - Other materials appropriate to your discipline

 List service activities along with the title and year of the committee, its charge, and your role (e.g., chair).
 In addition, list any activities of service to your profession, (e.g., membership in professional organizations and service on professional committees), along with your role and dates of involvement.
-You can also include reports that you written and other information relevant to your service.
+You can also include reports that you have written and other information relevant to your service.

 D. External Letters